 An average SDR will occasionally read sales content to help them learn, most likely on a Friday afternoon as they procrastinate, waiting for the weekend.

 A successful SDR identifies their strengths & weaknesses and creates specific development goals.
-They are not afraid to ask their Manager for role play practise, or pitch family members.
+They are not afraid to ask their Manager for role play practice, or pitch family members.

 Action tip: Write up a list of your strengths and weaknesses.
 Seek material & opportunity to enhance your strengths and firm up your weaknesses.